EnglishEnglish

 • avoiding unnecessary loops

-• better termination quality (surface contact matters)
+• better termination quality, since surface contact matters

-A Practical Rule I Use Now
+A Practical Conductor Rule

-That question has prevented several repeat mistakes.
+Those three questions have prevented several repeat mistakes.

-My Commissioning Sequence (Real-World Order)
+Commissioning Sequence

 1. Mechanical inspection